 Unbelievably, pets are allowed at Ashford Castle!
-Check their pet policy here.
-Though I rarely travel internationally with Dylan (my dog), if I lived in Ireland or the UK, I’d strongly consider bringing my pooch to Ashford Castle.
+Though I rarely travel internationally with my dog, if I lived in Ireland, I’d strongly consider bringing him here.
 The grounds alone are a dog’s absolute dream come true.
-It’ll set you back an extra 40 Euros per night to bring Fido along, but since Ashford Castle is already a splurge, it may just be worth it.
+It’ll set you back an extra 40 Euros per night to bring Fido along, but since the castle is already a splurge, it may just be worth it.

 How Much Does Ashford Castle Cost?

 Staying at the Castle costs a pretty penny ~ luxury like this doesn’t exactly come cheap.
 Check prices for your specific dates here.
 I’ve done some digging on pricing, & the cheapest I can find is around 250 Euros per night ~ then it goes up from there.
 Prices are higher in summer, lower during winter.
 When we stayed back in November 2014 (low season), we purchased our stay as part of a Groupon package.
 For $1,200 USD, we received 10 nights in Ireland, in a mix of castles and B&B’s, plus airfare from the U.S.

 Other Lodging in Cong, Ireland

 Because Ashford Castle only has 83 rooms, you may find that, unless you’re booking well in advance, the Castle is fully booked.
 But don’t worry!
 You have options.
 In the town of Cong, there are several places to stay, including some great B&B options.
 A few good options include The Lodge at Ashford Castle (not quite as opulent as the Castle itself, but you still have access to its amenities), Villa Pio Bed & Breakfast, and Hill View Farm Cong.
-All these options will be less expensive than the Castle itself, & you can still visit Ashford Castle for meals & activities, if you choose.
+All these options will be less expensive than the Castle itself, & you can still visit Ashford for meals & activities, if you choose.

 Goodbye, Ashford Castle!